cainhill/render-engine/README.md

     2. Otherwise, trims/resizes/rotates/saves to an intermidary `/data/cache/` folder

-    3. Then combines the source videos into an output video saved to the `/data/dest-videos/` path (using the same relative path and filename as the manifest CSV)
+    3. Then combines the source videos into a destination video saved to the `/data/dest-videos/` path (using the same relative path and filename as the manifest CSV)

 ## Reason for existing